prakhar121290/RegistrationApp/app/README.md

 ### How to start running
 Run these commands

+Pre-requisite
+	install mongodb

 To install the required dependencies

 	$ npm install

 To run the app
+cd /app

 	$ npm run serv

+application will run on localhost:8080